-1995 Revision "Summary Court" means a court established under the Summary Jurisdiction Law (1995 Revision).

-Inquiry into and trial of offences 3.
+- 2004 Revision "Summary Court" means a court established under the Summary Jurisdiction Law (2004 Revision) or, with respect to proceedings or applications in connection with young persons (as defined in the Youth Justice Law (2005 Revision) under that Law. - Inquiry into and trial of 3.
 Subject to the express provisions of any other law for the time being in force, all offences shall be inquired into, tried and otherwise dealt with according to this Code.

-PART II

-Powers Of Courts
+PART II - Powers of Courts